 The Farm of the Future Is Now

 CAST includes three real-world, commercial-scale farms that together form an advanced hub for research, extension and education.
 We focus on field crops and dairy production as models for the US agricultural economy.
-Among the largest agricultural sectors, they also offer some of the greatest challenges and opportunities for technology implementation, improving efficiencies and mitigating climate change.
+Among the largest agricultural sectors, they also offer some of the greatest challenges and opportunities for technology implementation, improving efficiencies and fostering climate resiliency.

 Learn about CAST